arkency/posts/posts/2021-04-28-when-in-doubt-signal.md

 created_at: 2021-04-28T22:14:57.836Z
 author: Jakub Kosiński
 tags: ["javascript", "react", "fetch", "hooks"]
-publish: false
+publish: true
 ---

 When you are writing frontend applications you often need to fetch some data.
-Sometimes, especially when you're working with a single-page app, some requests could be cancelled as you would not use the response anywhere, e.g. when your visitor clicks on some link and changes the page during the request that was needed on the previous page.
+Sometimes, especially when you're working with a single-page app, some requests could be cancelled as you would not use the response anywhere, e.g. when your visitor clicks on some link and changes the page during the pending request that would no longer be needed on the next page.
-If you are using `fetch` to perform AJAX requests, you can use [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) signaling to cancel pending requests in such situations.
+If you are using `fetch` to perform AJAX requests, you can use [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) to cancel pending requests in such situations.

 `AbortController` and `AbortSignal` are features [available in most modern browsers](https://caniuse.com/?search=AbortController), there are also some [polyfills](https://www.npmjs.com/package/abortcontroller-polyfill) available for those unfortunates who need to support IE.